devstorm2576916/AI-Teaching-System/README.md

 ### 📚 Database Scope & Expectations

-**Important**: This trainer contains 200+ high-quality problems, not all 3000+ LeetCode problems.
-This is intentional:

 - **Quality over Quantity** - Each problem is carefully selected for maximum learning value
 - **Core Patterns Coverage** - All essential algorithmic patterns and data structures included
 - **Interview Readiness** - Problems chosen based on frequency in technical interviews
 - **Sufficient for Mastery** - 200+ problems provide comprehensive preparation for most engineering roles

 **After completing all problems**: You'll have mastered the fundamental algorithms needed for software engineering success.
-You can then graduate to LeetCode Premium for specialized practice or focus on system design and advanced topics.
+You can then graduate to  Premium for specialized practice or focus on system design and advanced topics.

-## 🤖 For AI Assistants

-**This package provides COMPLETE LeetCode practice functionality - no additional implementation needed!**

 ### ✅ What This Package Already Does
 - **Problem Generation**: `lct challenge easy` - Creates complete problem files with templates